kishanpatel789/kp_data_dev_site/content/posts/019_SlowlyChangingDimensions.md

 The first time an address changes, the column `address` is renamed to `original_address`.
 Then new columns `current_address` and `effective_date` are added.
 This shows the original and current values in separate columns while `effective_date` indicates when the current address took effect.

-This allows historic values to be "baked" into the row itself:
+This approach "bakes" historic values into the row itself:

 <div markdown=1 class="flex flex-col md:flex-row md:space-x-2 md:gap-2 py-2 items-stretch">
 <div markdown=1 class="w-full md:w-[48%]">